top of page

 Why Cheap Jobs Leave Expensive Messes

 If a clearing price seems too good to be true, it usually is.
-Low bids often mean shortcuts:
+Low bids often indicate shortcuts:

 • The operator rushes through the job.